Kimeunsim/machine-learing-colab/README.md

 # machine-learing-colab
 This is the focus on the Pytorch package used in modern AI.
-The main tool is linear regression andlogistic regression, neutral networks.
+The main tool is linear regression and logistic regression, neutral networks.